 Inquiry-based learning is our motto for the orientation week schedule.
 You will research, locate, study, inquire, investigate, apply, induct, deduct and accrue knowledge about the school and the city in the most rapid, enjoyable and painless manner you have ever experienced- both in teams and independently.
 By the time your students arrive, you will be starting to feel like an ‘old hand’.
 You are then able to help orient your new students effectively!

 And, don’t forget the importance of a strong introduction about “Culture Shock” and cultural adaptation after relocating.
 How do you identify culture shock in yourselves or in others?
 And what to do about mitigating the effects of culture shock?
 How do you get to understand ‘the other’ in this new culture?
 What are they thinking about you?
 What is so unique about these ‘Third Culture Kids’ who you will be teaching?
 All these questions and more will arise in the discussions during orientation week-and you will receive some answers, as well.
 So, no need to worry.
-Pack your bags, bring your pets and children and we promise to help you as you embark on a life-altering experience: both professional and personal.
+Pack your bags and we promise to help you as you embark on a life-altering experience: both professional and personal.

 Welcome to our team!